 Hear the story of Mae Jemison, a physician, engineer, and NASA astronaut who would become the first Black woman in space through her time as a mission specialist aboard the Endeavor in 1992, logging 190 minutes in space and orbiting the Earth 127 times.
 After NASA, Jemison would go on to found a technology research company, teach environmental science at Dartmouth University, earn several honorary doctorates, and work as an advocate to encourage children of color and young women to pursue STEM careers.

-While you’re near the park, honor the many achievements of Black road runners (including NYRR founding president Ted Corbitt, known as “the father of long-distance running” and the first African American to compete in an Olympic Marathon) by competing in the Virtual NYRR Black History Month 5K — register to run the race anytime (and anywhere!) from February 19 to 27.
+While you’re near the park, honor the many achievements of Black road runners (including NYRR founding president Ted Corbitt, known as “the father of long distance running” and the first African American to compete in an Olympic Marathon) by competing in the Virtual NYRR Black History Month 5K — register to run the race anytime (and anywhere!) from February 18 to 26.

-And if you’re looking to explore Black History Month events citywide, check out a neighborhood guide to other Black-owned businesses, NYC stories, and resources!
+And if you’re looking to explore even more Black History Month events citywide, check out a neighborhood guide to other Black-owned businesses, stories, and resources!